+Employee expenses are on-charged by East Gippsland Catchment Management Authority, being the employer of GKTOLMB staff.
 Employee expenses include all costs related to employment including wages and salaries, superannuation, leave entitlements, redundancy payments and workcover premiums.
 The GKTOLMB's board members are paid a sitting fee and employer contributions for superannuation in accordance with government policy.
-GKTOLMB members who are employees of the Victorian Public Service are not eligible to receive a sitting fee for being a member of the GKTOLMB, unless criteria for payment have been met and approved by the Secretary of Department of Environment, Land, Water and Planning.
+GKTOLMB members who are employees of the Victorian Public Service are not eligible to receive a sitting fee for being a member of the GKTOLMB, unless criteria for payment have been met and approved by the Secretary of Department of Energy, Environment and Climate Action.
 Employee expenses are recognised when incurred.
 Employee entitlements at year end are recognised by East Gippsland Catchment Management Authority, being the employer of GKTOLMB staff.